Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Introduction

 \subsection{Acknowledgments}

 I would like to express my gratitude to Professor Matthew Baker and Professor Amaury Thuillier.
 We had a conversation on the relationship between the tropical canonical measures and the initial degenerations in the Bellairs workshop 2011 at Barbados, which motivated me to establish Lemma~\ref{mainproposition}.
-I also thank organizers of that workshop, especially Professor Xander Faber, for inviting me to it.
+I also thank organizers of that workshop, especially Professor Xander Faber, for inviting me.
 I would like to thank Professor Shu Kawaguchi for his constructive comments on a preliminary version of this paper.
-My deepest appreciation goes to Professor Walter Gubler, who read the previous version carefully and gave me a lot of valuable comments.
-This work supported in part by KAKENHI(21740012).
+My deepest appreciation goes to Professor Walter Gubler, who read the first version carefully and gave me a lot of valuable comments.
+Finally, I would thank the referees, who gave me a lot of helpful comments and suggestions.
+This work was partly supported by KAKENHI(21740012).

 {\arabic{section}.\arabic{Theorem}}